KateChantha/react-forms/README.md

    Build Message component
    Add button with buttonText config
 6. Implement a handleChange function to grabs the name attribute from the current feild.
 Map through the feilds array and update the value that matches the name property.
+7. Create a handleSubmit function that will intercept the form submittal, format the values into an easy to consume object, and trigger a callback passed as a props.
+- go to App and set up the status state, and the callback.